 If the direction is Forward, the project is scheduled starting at the project's earliest start time specified in the main project dialog.
 If the direction is Backward, the project is scheduled starting at the project's latest finish time specified in the main project dialog.

 If overbooking is allowed, a resource may be booked (on working days) to work more than it is available.
 This can happen if the resource is allocated to multiple tasks or are booked on other projects.
 If overbooking is to be avoided, resources will not be booked more than they are available.
 On resource conflict, tasks will be delayed until the resource is available.

 |Distribution||The distribution to be used during scheduling.

-If distribution is 'None', the tasks estimate is used as is during scheduling.
-If distribution is 'PERT', the estimate (E) used is calculated based on the entered optimistic- (O), pessimistic-(P) and most likely (M) estimate.
+If the distribution is 'None', the estimate of the task is used as-is during scheduling.
+If the distribution is 'PERT', the estimate (E) used is calculated based on the entered optimistic- (O), pessimistic-(P) and most likely (M) estimate.
 The formula used for this is:

 E = (O + 4 * M + P) / 6.

 |Planned Start||The scheduled start time.|

 |Scheduler||The scheduler used for calculating the project schedule.

 The default built-in scheduler is the Network Scheduler.
 Another scheduler presently available is RCPS if libRCPS is installed on your system.
 RCPS is a genetics-based resource-constrained project scheduler